 To be a freelance translator, you certainly don’t need to be an expert in multiple languages.
 But you absolutely must be fluent in at least two of the languages you offer to translate.

 And because there are plenty of good translator social networking websites, finding jobs isn’t challenging at all.
-Apart from freelancer websites, you can also easily find jobs on translator portals and translation agencies.
+Apart from freelancer websites, you can also easily find jobs on translator portals and.
 You will get to work with clients, not for them.
 Realistic deadlines and competitive rates are agreed upon with each respecting the urgency of the project and the nature of your “office hours.”

 Since you choose how often you work, you also decide just how much you can earn.
 For some, this can mean working by the hour or getting paid per project.
 Again, your schedule, your rates, your rules.